d2: Improving Reasoning in Diffusion Language Models via Trajectory Likelihood Estimation: Method

 \begin{remark} In practice, sequences are sampled once from $\pi_{\textnormal{old}}$ and reused for multiple gradient updates.
 After the first gradient update, the equivalence in Theorem \ref{thm:rl_objective} is no longer valid and is just an approximation of the true policy gradient.
 However, this approximation is justified as long as $\theta$ remains close to $\theta_{\textnormal{old}}$, which is typically enforced by restricting the size of each policy update. \end{remark}

 To stabilize training, we adapt Eq.~\eqref{eq:diffusion_reinforce} by replacing rewards with advantages~\citep{williams1992simple, sutton1999policy}, introducing a clipped trust region~\citep{schulman2015trust}, and adding a regularization term penalizing divergence from a reference policy~\citep{schulman2017proximal}.
-Following \citet{zhao2025d1}, we remove the standard deviation denominator in the advantage computation.
-In addition, similar to how GRPO averages over sequence lengths, we add a $\frac{1}{L}$ regularization term to cancel out the impact of different sequence lengths within a group.
-Overall, these operations lead to the GRPO objective for diffusion language models.
+Similar to how GRPO averages over sequence lengths, we add a $\frac{1}{L}$ regularization term to cancel out the impact of different sequence lengths within a group.
+Overall, these operations lead to the GRPO objective for masked diffusion language models.